DHTMLX/docs-scheduler/docs/guides/integration_with_angular.md

     }

     ngOnDestroy(): void {
-        this._calendar.destructor(); // destruct Event Calendar
+        this._calendar.destructor();
     }
 }
 ~~~

-The `this._calendar.parse(data)` method provides data reloading on each applied change.
+The `parse(data)` method provides data reloading on each applied change.

-Now the Event Calendar component is ready.
-When the element will be added to the page, it will initialize the Event Calendar object with data.
+Now the Event Calendar component is ready to use.
+When the element will be added to the page, it will initialize the Event Calendar with data.
 You can provide necessary configuration settings as well.
 Visit our [Event Calendar API docs](/api/overview/properties_overview/) to check the full list of available properties.

 #### Handling events